-The nation-wide CAP communication system has 840 high-frequency radio stations, 5,000 fixed-land radio stations and 10,000 mobile radios, deployed in CAP units in every state, the District of Columbia and Puerto Rico.
+The nationwide CAP communication system has 840 high-frequency radio stations, 5,000 fixed-land radio stations, and 10,000 mobile radios deployed in CAP units in every state, the District of Columbia, and Puerto Rico.

-each of Civil Air Patrol’s missions.
-More recently, communications has also become a mission in itself, providing radio expertise to other federal partners as well as state and local agencies.
+Communication has always been an integral support function for each of Civil Air Patrol’s missions.
+More recently, communications has also become a mission in itself, providing radio expertise to other federal partners and state and local agencies.

 Director of Communications (DC)

 Lt Col Robert Becker

 Lt Col James Weiland

 FEMA Region V Liaison